 Ingredients

-• Mix 25g starter, 50g water, and 50g flour in a small jar.
-Cover and let it ferment at room temperature for 4-6 hours or until bubbly and doubled in size.
-Once ready, use 120 grams of it for the recipe.
+- Prepare the levain by mixing 25g starter, 50g water, and 50g bread flour in a small jar.
+Cover and let it ferment at room temperature for 4–6 hours, or until bubbly and tripled in size.
+Measure out 120 grams for the dough.

-• Preheat your oven to 475°F (245°C) with a Dutch oven inside.
-Once hot, carefully transfer the chilled dough onto parchment paper or a bread sling, score the top, and bake covered for 40 minutes.
-Remove the lid and bake for another 5-10 minutes until golden brown.
+- Preheat the oven to 475°F with a Dutch oven inside.
+Carefully invert the chilled dough onto parchment paper or a bread sling, score the top, and transfer it into the hot Dutch oven.
+Bake covered for 40 minutes, then remove the lid and bake for an additional 5–10 minutes until deeply golden.

 Notes

-• Place a baking sheet on the rack below to diffuse heat.
+- If the bottom browns too much, place a baking sheet on the rack below the Dutch oven to diffuse the heat.

 Reader Interactions